home - Power supply

 I accept you, failure

-And good luck, my hello to you!
+And good luck, hello to you!

-In the enchanted area of \u200b\u200bcrying
+In the enchanted realm of weeping,

 I accept sleepless arguments

-Morning in the curtains of dark windows
+Morning in the veils of dark windows,

-So that my sore eyes
+So that my inflamed eyes

-Annoyed, intoxicated by spring!
+Irritated, intoxicated spring!

 I accept desert scales!